microsoft/Azure-Analytics-and-AI-Engagement/mediademo/Readme-shell.md

 	![Select the workspace.](media/media-poc.png)

-38. **Open** ‘Media Demo Master Images’ report.
+38. **Open** ‘Media Demo Master Images’ report and click edit.

-39. **Pin** all the images from report to the ‘Healthcare’.
+39. **Pin** all the images from report to the ‘Media Demo Dashboard-Before’ dashboard.

-40. **Note:** Please refer to steps 44-47 of Task 7 for the complete procedure of pinning a desired visual to a dashboard.
+40. **Note:** Please refer to steps 32-35 of Task 5 for the complete procedure of pinning a desired visual to a dashboard.

 	![Open and Pin.](media/media-poc-2.png)